MN-company/FYL/README.md

 The notebook will automatically mount Google Drive, find your latest audio in `asr_in`, transcribe it with **Faster-Whisper**, and create clean Markdown notes in `asr_out` using **Gemini**.

 ---
+## 🎙️ A Few Recommendations
+1. Accepted formats:
+> Only .mp3, .flac, and .wav are supported — this is a limitation of the Whisper engine, not FYL.
+2. Use Audacity and export directly in a format that FYL can process **Recommended Audacity settings:**
+   - Format: MP3
+   - Bitrate: 96 kbps
+   - Sample rate: 44.1 kHz
+   - Channels: Mono
+---
 ## 💡 Why Gemini, Colab & GDrive

 - **Gemini** — Google currently offers a promo for university students that includes Gemini Pro access